ansermino/CodeLens/deliverables/iteration-03.review.md

 #### Goals and/or tasks that were planned but not met/completed:

- * From most to least important.
- * For each goal/task, explain why it was not met/completed.
-   e.g. Did you change your mind, or did you just not get to it yet?
 * Full front end integration.
 We planned to connect all of the back end to the front end, however due to some delays, we only managed to integrate the core features.
+We underestimated the difficulty of this task and it will be the focus of our final iteration.

 * Code viewer.
 The instructors were supposed to be able to see the detected similarities between code.
 However, we found the way to do it too late for this iteration.
+We should be able to implement this feature for the final iteration.

 ## Meeting Highlights